Laicure/HostsY/README.md

 # HostsY
-Just a simplified revamp of [HostsX](http://github.com/Laicure/HostsX) for Windows
+Just a simplified and multi-threaded revamp of [HostsX](http://github.com/Laicure/HostsX) for Windows.